lahiruz/react-pics/README.md

 # React Pics

-> Simple React application to show different images based on your search.

-> Search results will be shown in a grid as shown in the below.
+> Simple React application render different images based on your search as shown in the below.

 <div style="align: center">
     <img src="./pics.png" />